-Tiruchanur Padmavathi Temple, also known as Alamelumangapuram Temple, is dedicated to Goddess Padmavathi, an incarnation of Goddess Lakshmi.
-Located in Tiruchanur near Tirupati in Andhra Pradesh, this temple is a significant pilgrimage site in South India.
-Millions of devotees visit the temple annually, with over 200,000 visitors during the Brahmotsavam festival.
+Tiruchanur Padmavathi Temple, or Alamelumangapuram Temple, is a temple dedicated to Goddess Padmavathi, the avatar of Goddess Lakshmi.
+Situated in Tiruchanur near Tirupati in Andhra Pradesh, this temple is an important pilgrimage center in South India.
+Millions of pilgrims throng the temple every year, with more than 200,000 pilgrims during the Brahmotsavam festival.

-The Dravidian-style architecture of the temple features a towering gopuram and intricate carvings.
-Inside the sanctum sanctorum, the idol of Goddess Padmavathi is adorned with precious jewels and silk garments.
-The temple also houses smaller shrines for Lord Krishna, Sundararaja Swamy, and Suryanarayana Swamy.
-Daily rituals, special poojas, and sevas are performed with devotion, enhancing the spiritual experience for all visitors..
+The Dravidian-type temple architecture is adorned with a majestic gopuram and delicate carvings.
+In the sanctum sanctorum, the Goddess Padmavathi idol is decked with gems and silk cloth.
+The temple has smaller shrines for Sundararaja Swamy, Lord Krishna, and Suryanarayana Swamy as well.
+There are daily rituals, special poojas, and sevas carried out devotedly, increasing the spiritual aspect for all.

 Surutapalli Temple Darshan 2025 : Timings, Aarti/ Pooja